davidrequena/multifastats/README.md

 Run the script multifastats.py as follows:

+In Windows:
-  -In Windows:  Just run the script with doble-click!
+>Just run the script with doble-click!
+Or from the terminal:
-        Or from the terminal:   >>~$ multifastats.py
+>>~$ multifastats.py

+In Linux:
-  -In Linux:\tOne of the following two ways:
+>One of the following two ways:
-        >>~$ python multifastats.py   or  >>~$ ./multifastats.py
+>>~$ python multifastats.py
+>or
+>>~$ ./multifastats.py

 b) 'Command-Line':
 Some options like file name, length cut-off, single analysis and pseudosequence options should be given from the beggining.

--f (or --file): Name of the input file (including the
+- -f (or --file): Name of the input file (including the extension).
-            extension).
 Example: inputfile.fasta
--l (or --Lmin): Minimum sequence length to be analyzed -L (or --Lmax): Maximum sequence length to be analyzed
+- -l (or --Lmin): Minimum sequence length to be analyzed.
-            Cutf-off value for the length of the sequences to be
-	    analyzed: Lmin =< (Sequence Length) =< Lmax.
+- -L (or --Lmax): Maximum sequence length to be analyzed.
+Cutf-off value for the length of the sequences to be analyzed: Lmin =< (Sequence Length) =< Lmax.
 You can provide minimum, maximum or both.
 Only positive numbers allowed!
--k (or --kmers):   Cut the sequences in all the possible fragments
-            of length 'k' (k-mers).
+- -k (or --kmers):   Cut the sequences in all the possible fragments of length 'k' (k-mers).
--p (or --pseudo):   Produces the 'pseudo-sequence' output.
-The
-            sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins), repeated the number of times indicated after the option '-p' -o (or --outsbg):   Produces an output with the subgroup of sequences analyzed
+- -p (or --pseudo):   Produces the 'pseudo-sequence' output.
+The sequences will be concatenated with the letter 'N' (for DNA/RNA) or 'X' (for Proteins), repeated the number of times indicated after the option '-p'
+- -o (or --outsbg):   Produces an output with the subgroup of sequences analyzed.
--s (or --single):   Add the single sequence analysis (see INFO)
+- -s (or --single):   Add the single sequence analysis (see INFO).

 Examples using all options:
-Windows Terminal:
+>Windows Terminal:
 >>~$ multifastats.py -f inputfile.fasta -l 21 -L 400 -k 9 -p 100 -o -s

-Linux Terminal:
+>Linux Terminal:
 >>~$ python multifastats.py -f inputfile.fasta -l 21 -L 400 -k 9 -p 100 -o -s

 - - - - - - -
 INFO OPTIONS: